automato-build/ffffffffaq/README.md

 ### Contribute

-You can contribute by adding an issue to one of the **ffffffffaq** pages on the [Github Repo](https://github.com/automato-build/ffffffffaq).
-You can add questions, use them for a new project or also anwer them if you want.
+You can contribute by adding your own questions and doubts about future things on the [ffffffffaq Issues page](https://github.com/automato-build/ffffffffaq).
+You can add questions, use them for a new project or also anwer them if you want, we will put them in little by little by hand, as of course we don't trust automated systems to do that.

+Here is how to do it:
+- Create an issue with #category of object
+- Write your question/s
+- Enjoy the bitter pleasure of questioning the future

+### Contact

 If you wanna know more or actually want to know less [contact us](mailto:hi@automato.farm).